-Other risk and lifestyle factors
+Other risk factors

-- Smoking: This can
+- Smoking: This

-- Sleep issues: Losing
+- Sleep issues: Losing just

 1–3 hoursof sleep per night can increase insulin resistance.

-- Age: Being
+- Age: People

 - Use of steroids: Taking this type of drug can increase insulin resistance by

-60–80 percentdepending on dose.
+60–80%, depending on dose.

 - Hormonal disorders: Disorders that affect hormone production, such as Cushing’s syndrome and acromegaly, can disrupt insulin sensitivity.